Student Loan repayment guide 2024

 Student Loan repayments come with weekly and monthly thresholds, too.
 This means that even if you have a salary that falls below the annual threshold, receiving a bonus or completing extra shifts could mean you end up crossing the threshold and making a Student Finance repayment.

 However, if at the end of the financial year (which runs from April to April) your annual earnings are still below the annual repayment threshold, you'll be entitled to a refund.
-Head over to our guide to Student Loan refunds to find out how to go about claiming your money back.
+Read our guide to Student Loan refunds to find out how to claim your money back.

 When are Plan 1 Student Loans written off?